St. Louis All-Stars: Stadium

 Kraehe also needed a home field for his All-Stars to play.
 In 1923, the St. Louis Browns owned Sportsman's Park.
 Kraehe was able to work out an agreement where the Browns would receive 15 percent of gross revenue, or 20 percent if the gross was more than $10,000.
 There were two stipulations for using the field.
-First, the All-Stars could practice on the outfield grass from October 10 to December 2 only if it does not interfere with the St. Louis University team's practice.
+First, the All-Stars could practice on the outfield grass from October 10 to December 2 only if it did not interfere with the St. Louis University team's practice.
 The second stipulation ended the All-Stars stadium deal if there was a World Series game played in St. Louis (something that did not materialize; for the third straight season, the 1923 World Series was played entirely in New York).